semrush/intergalactic/website/docs/components/button/button.md

 w="100%"
 ```

 It is necessary when the button text is short, but the button is a CTA on the page or in a modal window, or it performs an important action.
-Also, in terms of visual hierarchy, it is not good to make the button small-sized in such cases.
+Also, in terms of visual hierarchy, it isn’t good to make the button small-sized in such cases.

 ![](static/button-width.png)